chiawen0104/chn_review_aste/README.md

 # Chinese ASTE Dataset
-Our dataset serves as an accessible resource for conducting Aspect Sentiment Triplet Extraction (ASTE) on Chinese restaurant reviews from Google Maps.
+Our dataset serves as an accessible resource for Aspect Sentiment Triplet Extraction (ASTE) on Chinese restaurant reviews from Google Maps.

 For further information, please refer to our publication, "Automatic Construction of a Chinese Review Dataset for Aspect Sentiment Triplet Extraction via Iterative Weak Supervision" in LREC-COLING 2024.